Theodore-Utomo/swift-ios-quizzes/README.md

 #NEW UPDATES
 The user login is connected to Theo's personal Google Cloud Firebase account.
 The SECRET_KEY and GOOGLE_APPLICATION_CREDENTIALS are stored in an .env file.

-TODO: Fix login so that when a user logs in, it automatically takes them to the main page.